dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

    Ref : {
     //Ref's initial value must be a ID, empty string, or null.
-    //If it's an empty string, you must set ID, otherwise an error will occur. table_a : "",
+    //If it's an empty string, you must set ID, otherwise an error will occur. tableA : "",
-    // "table_a" is the table's name.
-The name of the variables must be the same }, bar : -1,
+    // "tableA" is the table's name.
+   },
+   bar : -1,
   }],
   {
    Ref : {
-    table : "item2", //reference item2 of the table below
+    tableA : "item2", //reference item2 of the tableA
     //The ID written here must exist, otherwise an error will occur.
    },
    //bar is not set
   },
   {
    Ref : {
-    table : "item1"
+    tableA : "item1"
    },
    bar : 30,
   }
  ],
+ //This is the "tableA"
- table : [
+ tableA : [
   // The type of this collection is "Table", whose items can be referenced.
   "Table",
   [{